Tak Fa district

 Tak Fa (ตากฟ้า, [tàːk fáː]) is a district (amphoe) in southeastern part of Nakhon Sawan province.

 History

 When Thai government built the Phahonyothin Highway, the district was formed by territory taken from Takhli district.
 It became a district on 13 October 1970.

-The word "Tak Fa" means "sun drying" or "sunbath" in Thai, because the terrain here is a ground and jungle.
-The villagers therefore clothed in the sun and called here "Lan Tak Pha" (ลานตากผ้า) and mispronounced to Tak Fa finally.
+The name "Tak Fa" is derived from the Thai phrase meaning "sun drying" or "sunbath."
+In the past, the area consisted mainly of open ground and forest, so villagers would spread their clothes out to dry in the sun and referred to the place as "Lan Tak Pha" (ลานตากผ้า, [lǎːn tàːk pʰâː], lit. 'clothes-drying ground').
+Over time, the name gradually changed in pronunciation to "Tak Fa."

+Historically, Tak Fa was the hometown of Luang Si Yot, a nobleman during the Ayutthaya period.
+He was among the conspirators who overthrew Khun Worawongsathirat, the usurper king of Ayutthaya, and Lady Sisudachan.
+His allies included Khun Pirenthorathep (later King Maha Thammaracha), Muen Racha Saneha, and Khun Intharathep.
+The Siamese chronicles record him as "Luang Si Yot of Ban Lan Tak Fa."

 Geography

 Neighboring districts are (from the southwest clockwise): Takhli, Phayuha Khiri, Tha Tako, and Phaisali of Nakhon Sawan Province, and Nong Muang of Lopburi province.

 Administration

 The district is divided into seven sub-districts (tambons), which are further subdivided into 77 villages (mubans).
 The township (thesaban tambon) of Tak Fa covers parts of the tambon Tak Fa and Suk Samran.
 There are a further seven tambon administrative organizations (TAO).